TRTA: TRADE-RELATED TECHNICAL ASSISTANCE

 The focus of the training is on in‑depth coverage of the economic and legal aspects of WTO rules, disciplines and procedures, including hands‑on experience in preparing and analysing relevant notifications from WTO members.
 A two-year cycle is followed for most topics, bearing in mind that all WTO agreements are systematically covered through Geneva-based training as well as through intermediate trade policy courses.

-The level of expertise required (target audience) is always specified in the letter of invitation and it is the primary responsibility of the beneficiary countries to ensure that attendees have the required level of knowledge and expertise.
-A selection process may be conducted for some of these activities, depending on their format.
-Regional seminars are organized in the following areas:
+The level of expertise required by participants is specified in the letter of invitation.
+It is the responsibility of the beneficiary countries to ensure that attendees have the required level of knowledge and expertise or are dealing with the issues under discussion.
+The course participants acquire in-depth knowledge of a specific area of WTO activity or WTO agreement.
+A selection process is conducted for most activities.
+Regional technical assistance is organized in the following areas: